Yatheesh-Nagella/yatheesh-portfolio/DOCS/SECURITY.md

 # Security Best Practices

-Security implementation and best practices for OneLedger.
+Security implementation and best practices for OneLibro.

 ## Table of Contents